 The answer, in most situations, is yes, you can change adoptive couples.
 But this issue is more complex than that.
 There are other factors to consider, and other potential outcomes of changing adoptive couples.
 We’ll break all of that down in this guide to how to change adoptive families.

 As a prospective birth mother in the domestic infant adoption process, you are in charge.
-While it didn’t used to be this way, adoption today is totally geared toward you — your needs, your desires and your decisions.
-This means that you can change your mind about an adoptive couple and choose a different family for your baby.
+This means that, yes, you can change your mind about an adoptive couple and choose a different family for your baby if you need to.

 How to change adoptive families will depend on the adoption agency you are working with.
-Typically, you will present your concerns about the adoptive parents to your adoption specialist.
+Typically, you will want to talk to your adoption specialist or counselor about your concerns about the adoptive parents as soon as possible.
 From there, you’ll work to determine if there is something else that can be done to address those concerns.

 Do you need to have more open lines of communication?
 Is there a specific question you have of them that could make things better?
 If something came up that you weren’t aware of from the adoption profile, can that specific thing be addressed?